‘RHOBH’ Star Teddi Mellencamp Shows Off Her Baby Bump In A Tight Black Dress On Instagram

 “It’s a girl!”
 Mellencamp confirmed at the time.
 “Of course, we would have been equally excited either way, as [Edwin], the kids and I are just blessed to have a healthy baby no matter the gender.
 Although I did promise Cruz he could help name her so not sure she’ll be too thrilled being called ‘Catboy’ Arroyave.”

-Mellencamp, the daughter of rocker John Mellencamp, joined the cast of The Real Housewives of Beverly Hills in 2017 for the series’ eighth season in a full-time role and has continued to appear on the show full-time in the years since.
+The daughter of rocker John Mellencamp, Teddi joined the cast of The Real Housewives of Beverly Hills in 2017 for the series’ eighth season in a full-time role and has continued to appear on the show full-time in the years since.

-During Season 10, Mellencamp will become the first official cast member to be pregnant on the show and when she gives birth, her daughter will be the first Real Housewives of Beverly Hills baby.
+During Season 10, Mellencamp will become the first official cast member to be pregnant on the show.
+When she gives birth, her daughter will be the first Real Housewives of Beverly Hills baby.

 Mellencamp and her co-stars will return to Bravo TV next year for the 10th season of The Real Housewives of Beverly Hills.